knpuniversity/oauth/knpu/client-credentials.rst

 Access Tokens in the API
 ------------------------

-Now that we have an access token, let's send it with our API request!
 Exactly how to do this depends on the API you're making requests to.
-One common method, and the one COOP users, is to send it via an Authorization Bearer header.
+One common method, and the one COOP uses, is to send it via an Authorization Bearer header.

 .. code-block:: text